Cyrenius A. Newcomb Sr.

 Cyrenius Adelbert Newcomb Sr. (1837–1915) co-founded Michigan's first department store, Newcomb-Endicott, which became one of the largest mercantile firms in the Midwest prior to World War I. He was also a leader in reform and philanthropic work.
 He was also a member of the Detroit Athletic Club and one of the donors who created the Detroit Institute of Arts (originally known as the Detroit Museum of Art).

-New England Roots
+New England roots

 Cyrenius Newcomb Sr. was born to Hezekiah and Nancy (Rounds) Newcomb in Cortland, New York, November 10, 1837.
 His family can be traced to the Newcombs who were actively involved in the American Revolution.
 He was educated at Bridgewater Normal School (Massachusetts).

-He married Mary Haskell in Hartford, Connecticut.
+He married Mary Haskell in Hartford, Connecticut on November 12, 1867.
 The couple had four children: Dr. William Wilmon Newcomb, Cyrenius A. Newcomb Jr., Mary Newcomb (who later married William E. Fuller Jr. and lived in Fall River, Massachusetts), and Howard Rounds Newcomb.
-After Mary (Haskell) Newcomb died, he married Mary Sharp in Detroit in 1899.
+After Mary (Haskell) Newcomb died on November 17, 1887, he married Mary Sharp in Detroit on September 20, 1899.